 While federal student aid will be awarded to all eligible students on a continuous basis during the academic year, there are priority consideration dates that you should know.
 For more information, see the Financial Aid Semester Calendar.

-* Please note that financial aid does not cover the admissions application fee, admissions deposit, late fees, non-credit courses, CLEP/Dantes testing, transcript fees, graduation fee, portfolio assessment fees or certificate program costs.
+* Please note that financial aid does not cover the admissions application fee, admissions deposit, late registration fee, non-credit or non-degree applicable courses, CLEP/Dantes testing, transcript fee, graduation fee, portfolio assessment fees or certificate program costs.
 At this time, undocumented students do not qualify for state or federal financial aid.
 Students are encouraged to seek scholarship opportunities from private sources.
 CT Students for a Dream is a resource available to undocumented students with an active list of scholarship resources.